michaelsrichter/70534ExamPrep/Labs/loadbalancer/README.md

 # Azure Load Balancer Lab

-## Summary
+### Summary

-In this lab, you will create a load balancera and a highly available Azure VM based solution.
+In this lab, you will create a load balancer a and a highly available Azure VM based solution.
 You will use Azure Powershell, so make sure it is installed.
 You can follow the directions to install [Azure Powershell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.0.0) or you can use the Web Platform Installer ([instructions here](https://docs.microsoft.com/en-us/powershell/azure/other-install?view=azurermps-4.0.0)).

 This Lab will show you how to do deploy the following from the Command Line: